Skip to main content

 The following transit lines have routes that pass near Mellon Arena

-Click on the Bus route to see step by step directions with maps, line arrival times and updated time schedules.
+Click on the bus route to see step by step directions with maps, line arrival times and updated time schedules.

-Bus stations near Mellon Arena in Pittsburgh
+Bus stops near Mellon Arena in Pittsburgh

-• Centre Ave + Logan FS,2 min walk,
+• Centre Ave + Logan FS, 2 min walk,

-• Fifth Ave + Washington Pl,5 min walk,
+• Fifth Ave + Washington Pl, 5 min walk,

 Light Rail stations near Mellon Arena in Pittsburgh

-• Gateway Center,1 min walk,
+• Gateway Center, 42 min walk,

-Train stations near Mellon Arena in Pittsburgh
+Train station near Mellon Arena in Pittsburgh

-• Pittsburgh Amtrak Station,53 min walk,
+• Pittsburgh Amtrak Station, 55 min walk,

-Bus lines to Mellon Arena in Pittsburgh
+Bus lines to Mellon Arena station in Pittsburgh

 Questions & Answers